Okinawa shocked at cluster of coronavirus cases on US military bases | DW | 14.07.2020

 Military, prefecture cooperating

-The spokesman also played down media reports that US authorities were "reticent" to provide information on military personnel, which it was claimed was hindering the effort to trace the movements of people who have been diagnosed with the virus.
+The spokesman also played down media reports that US authorities were "reticent" to provide information on military personnel, which led to claims that this was hindering the effort to trace the movements of people who have been diagnosed with the virus.

 "The US forces are cooperating and providing the prefecture with information, although due to personnel movements they have not been able to obtain as much information as they did previously," the official said.